access-watch/access-watch/docs/tutorials/elasticsearch_input.md

   }
 ```

-Now, we need to transform the logs from their current format in Elasticsearch to the internal format used for the Access Watch inputs.
+Finally, we need to transform the logs from their current format in Elasticsearch to the internal format used for the Access Watch inputs.

 Maybe you're lucky and you can reuse an existing format, such as a [default Logstash format](https://github.com/access-watch/access-watch/blob/master/format/logstash.js).
 In that case: